HEATlab/DREAM/README.md

 3. Open the index now generated at `docs/build/html/index.html` using your favourite web browser.

+Also check out the [IDEAS.md](IDEAS.md) file to see what we have tried.

 ## Unit Tests
 This project supports the unit test module.
 To run the tests in this project, use the following shell command.